AtelierAR/AtelierAR.github.io/index.md

-# Bienvenido al Resumen de Visualización de Información de MAFD por AtelierAR
+# Bienvenido a Visualización de Información de MAFD por AtelierAR

 [About] (about.md)